Contact Number

 "Many of the hacendados lived in the towns in the winter months; but in the spring of the year their households moved to their country homes where they generally remained until the autumn or close of the matanza season...in the evening a family baile (dance) was invariably heralded by the melody of the violin and harp.~" William Heath Davis

-Although the Petaluma Adobe was not the summer home of the Vallejo's, it was the headquarters of the rancho, they did come out here to celebrate during the bailes.
+Although the Petaluma Adobe was not the summer home of the Vallejo's, it was the headquarters of the rancho and they did come out here to celebrate during the bailes.
 The Fandangos became the parties of the workers and the bailes became more formal for the rancho owners.
-Vallejo ran his cattle, hide and tallow business, raised sheep, bred horses, and grew numerous crops.
+Vallejo ran his cattle, grew his hide and tallow business, raised sheep, bred horses, and grew numerous crops.
 The adobe contains authentic furniture and exhibits depicting early rancho life.

-The park has shaded picnic areas with views of farmland and oak-studded hills.
+The park has shaded picnic areas for recreation with views of farmland and oak-studded hills.

-Open daily 10 am to 5 pm, except on Thanksgiving Day, Christmas Day and New Year’s Day.
-Arrive by 4 pm as park staff begin securing the building around 4:30 pm.
+Open daily 10:00am to 5:00pm, except on Thanksgiving Day, Christmas Day and New Year’s Day.
+Arrive by 4:00pm as park staff begin securing the building at 4:30pm.

-The Petaluma Adobe State Historic Park entrance is located on Adobe Road in Petaluma between Frates Road and Casa Grande Road. ( insert Photo of park entrance) Drive past the unmanned park kiosk to the parking lot and walk up the path near the restrooms to the Adobe.
+The Petaluma Adobe State Historic Park entrance is located on Adobe Road in Petaluma, California between Frates Road and Casa Grande Road.
+Drive past the park kiosk to the parking lot and walk up the path near the restrooms to the Adobe building.
+Park staff will greet you at the office located in the building's courtyard.

 Map of Sonoma Area State Parks